 (a) shall not affix any fixture or make any renovation, alteration or addition to the premises; or

-(b) may affix any fixture or make any renovation, alteration or addition to the premises, but only with the owner’s consent.
+(b) may affix any fixture or make any renovation, alteration or addition to the premises, but only with the lessor’s consent.

 (2) Where a residential tenancy agreement makes the provision described in subsection (1)(b) it is a term of the agreement that —

-(a) the owner shall not unreasonably withhold such consent;
+(a) the lessor shall not unreasonably withhold such consent;

-(b) the tenant may remove any fixture that the tenant has affixed to the premises, with the owner’s consent, during the period that the tenant has continued in possession of the premises under the agreement, unless the removal of the fixture would cause irreparable damage to the premises; and
+(b) the tenant may remove any fixture that the tenant has affixed to the premises, with the lessor’s consent, during the period that the tenant has continued in possession of the premises under the agreement, unless the removal of the fixture would cause irreparable damage to the premises; and

-(c) where the tenant causes any damage to the premises by removing any fixture, the tenant shall notify the owner and, at the option of the owner, repair the damage or compensate the owner for any reasonable expenses incurred by the owner in repairing the damage.
+(c) where the tenant causes any damage to the premises by removing any fixture, the tenant shall notify the lessor and, at the option of the lessor, repair the damage or compensate the lessor for any reasonable expenses incurred by the lessor in repairing the damage.

+(3) It is a term of every residential tenancy agreement that —

+(a) the lessor may affix any fixture or make any renovation, alteration or addition to the premises, but only with the tenant’s consent; and

+(b) the tenant must not unreasonably withhold such consent.

 [Section 47 amended by No. 60 of 2011 s.
-42(1) and (2) and 88.]
+42, 88 and 89.]

-48. Owner to bear outgoings in respect of premises
+48. Lessor to bear outgoings in respect of premises

-It is a term of every agreement that the owner shall bear all rates, taxes or charges imposed in respect of the premises under any of the following written laws —
+(1) It is a term of every residential tenancy agreement that the lessor shall bear all rates, taxes or charges imposed in respect of the premises under any of the following written laws —

 (a) the Local Government Act 1995;